GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

   --output-path MiFish/demux_extras.qza

 ```
-Move to the diectory where all the next steps will be.
+Move to the diectory where all the next steps will take place.
 Summarise read quality and number of reads for each plate.

+Note that the ```for K in {1..2}; do ... done``` notation is just the bash scripting way of writing a for loop to cycle through the two plates.

 ```
 cd MiFish/